Kasai, Democratic Republic of the Congo: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and E. Check that you find the necessary type.
-A lot of adapters currently being sold are just plugs and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C, D and E. It's important that you choose the necessary type.
+The majority of adapters currently sold are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 Power bank for devices